vdclab/vdclab-wiki/ETE-Toolkit.md

 {.links-list}

 ## Notes from the user
-- Will require knowledge of python and how to instal the environment
+- Will require knowledge of python and how to install the environment
 - A programmable tree with complete control over how the tree is visualized
-- The "Tree Viewer" tool allows the user to view a tree next to a sequence alignment
+- Nice  "Tree Viewer" tool that allows the user to view a tree next to a sequence alignment -
 ## Ease of use
 > The python environment is a harder tool to use than other online options but offers more control of the tree and what information is displayed.